kencormican/milestoneProjectTwo/READMe.md

     pleasing.
 *   Having rendered the dynamic Bar Charts and the heat Map I moved onto parsing the pie chart data.
 The Pie Chart Data also required the columns be transposed to the rows and vice versa.
 This code I acquired from the following [StackOverflow post](https://stackoverflow.com/questions/17428587/transposing-a-2d-array-in-javascript/40539844).
-I was heavily constrained by how and where the Google API rendered the data within the div wrapper so spent a signficant period of time working testing various options to arrive at the legent title and graph placement.
+I was heavily constrained by how and where the Google API rendered the data within the div wrapper so spent a significant period of time working testing various options to arrive at the legend title and graph placement.
-    I also used jQuery to dynamically alter the wrapper heigth so that the graphs sizes and postions rendered cleanly at different breakpoints.
+    I also used jQuery to dynamically alter the wrapper heigtht so that the graphs sizes and positions rendered cleanly at different breakpoints.
 *   I used the [Google Charts Table library](https://developers.google.com/chart/interactive/docs/gallery/table) to render the County specific cases, deaths and median age data to the table.
     The plan was to partially hide the lower elements of the table and to expose them on button click.
-I went thorugh multiple iterations of testing  but ultimately settled on a combination of the jQuery.css(), animate() and fadeTo() methods to achieve the desired result.
+I went through multiple iterations of testing  but ultimately settled on a combination of the jQuery.css(), animate() and fadeTo() methods to achieve the desired result.
 This approach was derived from the following [StackOverflow post](https://stackoverflow.com/questions/16819721/jquery-animate-and-latest-version).

 --------